 Sound Family Medicine (SFM) is the largest independent, physician-owned medical practice in East Pierce County.

-Their site is over 5 years old and is in need of a complete overhaul.
+Their site was over 5 years old and is in need of a complete overhaul.

 New Website Design Goals

 • Help current and onboarding patients complete their goals effectively.